Prathamesh-2448/track-my-spends/README.md

 - Categorize expenses for better organization.
 - Visualize spending patterns using charts and graphs.
 - Filter and search transactions by date, category, or keywords.
-- Export expense data for backup or external analysis.
 - Responsive design for desktop and mobile devices.

 ## Requirements